Emergencies may not be high on the list of things we love to think about, but emergency preparedness is critical.

 If you don’t have a car, make a plan now for ways you could get out of the area.
 For example, taking advantage of any possible government services, arranging that you can ride with neighbors, etc.

 An in-case-of-emergency binder or file

-For example, if something happens to the person who usually pays bills, someone else can take over.
-If your house burns down in a fire, you’ll still have your important information saved.
+For example, if something happens to the person who usually pays bills, someone else can take over, because they’ll be able to find what needs to be paid, know how to access passwords, etc. If your house burns down in a fire, you’ll still have your important information saved, including a list of assets.
 If you have to evacuate, you’ll have phone numbers and addresses available so you can can reach out to others.
 (To check on them, let them know you’re ok, get help, file claims, etc.)

 In short, the binder can save you time, money, and stress.

 If you’d like a great binder that can be filled out on a computer and printed too, check out this In Case of Emergency Binder.

 It has a place for everything you need to make tough times just a little easier for your family — even some stuff you may not think of!
 Just make sure your family knows where to find the binder.

 This is medical info that can be viewed by EMTs, emergency room workers, etc in case you are hurt and can’t speak or think straight.
 This is important because it can help them treat you and avoid problems.

 You can go the traditional route of wearing medical id jewelry, which is good because it’s more likely to stick with you in an accident.

 Or you can use your smart phone’s Medical ID feature if it has one.
 (Or both.)
 For iPhone, it’s easy to take care of.
 You just type your medical information into the built-in Health app.
 Then emergency workers can access it even if your phone is locked.